UN-OCHA/common-design-site/README.md

 ### Remote

-Automatic testing is run via Travis CI.
-Code syntax, style and quality are inspected.
+Automatic testing is run via GitHub Actions.
+Code syntax, style and quality are inspected by default, based on [drupal-starterkit run-tests.yml](https://github.com/UN-OCHA/drupal-starterkit/blob/develop/.github/workflows/run-tests.yml)

-With a small alteration, these tests could run via GitHub Actions.
+To run Lighthouse tests, add the label "performance" to the PR.
+To run end-to-end test with Jest, add the label "e2e" to the PR.

 ### Locally